 Our mission is to support Baltimore City Public School teachers and school communities in building sustainable and just neighborhood schools.
 We accomplish our mission through school-based projects that deepen school relationships, and through policy and advocacy work to support school communities in coming up with their own solutions to historic inequities.

 The project is affiliated with UMBC's Language Literacy and Culture Program.
-We are located in Baltimore City at 1430 Carswell St., Baltimore, MD 21218.
+We are located in Baltimore City at 10 E. North Ave., Baltimore, MD 21202.